risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 RisingWave decodes JSON directly from external sources.
 When creating a source from streams in JSON, you need to define the schema of the source within the parentheses after the source name, and specify the data and encoding formats in the `FORMAT` and `ENCODE` sections.
 You can directly reference data fields in the JSON payload by their names as column names in the schema.

-If your data includes a string containing JSON formatted data, you can use the [Struct](/sql/data-types/data-type-struct.md) type to parse it.

 Syntax:

 ```sql